Troubleshooting duplicate assets

 • A CMDB Solution record has a duplicate value to an Inventory Solution record, such as a duplicate system number.

 • An Inventory Solution record has a duplicate value to another Inventory Solution record.
 Note: This sort of duplicate is rare and is not resolved by performing merges.
-For example, if there are duplicate records for the same GUID in the Inv_HW_Computer_System table that is caused by issues from Scenarios 4 or 5, or other causes.
+For example, if there are duplicate records for the same GUID in the Inv_HW_Computer_System table that is caused by issues from Scenarios 4 or 5 below, or other causes.
 These must be cleaned up in a special way, such as by running the "Remove duplicate Inventory records.txt" SQL script.

 Duplicate assets can be any asset type but are most often associated with duplicate computer records.
 Depending on how the computers and their data classes were brought into the Symantec Management Platform often determines how the duplicates were caused.
 For example, the following are three scenarios where duplicate computers can be caused: